 Introduction

-Goods and Services Tax (GST) is an Indirect Tax which has replaced so many Indirect Taxes in India.
-On 29th March 2017 the GST Act was passed in the Parliament.
+Goods and Services Tax (GST) is an Indirect Tax that has replaced so many Indirect Taxes in India.
+On 29th March 2017, the GST Act was passed in the Parliament.
 The Goods and Services Tax Act had come into effect on 1st July 2017.
 Three years of GST will be completed on 1st July 2020.

 Goods and Services Tax is one indirect tax for the whole country.